Mojibake: English

-Some computers did, in older eras, have vendor-specific encodings which caused mismatch also for English text.
+Similarly, the right single quotation mark (’), when encoded in UTF-8 and decoded using Windows-1252, becomes â€™, Ã¢â‚¬â„¢, ÃƒÂ¢Ã¢â€šÂ¬Ã¢â€žÂ¢, and so on.

+In older eras, some computers had vendor-specific encodings which caused mismatch also for English text.
 Commodore brand 8-bit computers used PETSCII encoding, particularly notable for inverting the upper and lower case compared to standard ASCII.
-PETSCII printers worked fine on other computers of the era, but flipped the case of all letters.
+PETSCII printers worked fine on other computers of the era, but inverted the case of all letters.
 IBM mainframes use the EBCDIC encoding which does not match ASCII at all.

 Other Western European languages

-The alphabets of the North Germanic languages, Catalan, Finnish, French, German, Italian, Portuguese and Spanish are all extensions of the Latin alphabet.
+The alphabets of the North Germanic languages, Catalan, Romanian, Finnish, French, German, Italian, Portuguese and Spanish are all extensions of the Latin alphabet.
 The additional characters are typically the ones that become corrupted, making texts only mildly unreadable with mojibake: